James Bryce, 1st Viscount Bryce: First World War

+Along with other English scholars, who had ties of close association with German learning, he was reluctant in the last days of July 1914 to contemplate the possibility of war with Germany, but the violation of Belgian neutrality and the stories of outrages committed in Belgium by German troops brought him speedily into line with national feeling.

 Following the outbreak of the First World War Bryce was commissioned by Prime Minister H. H. Asquith to write what became known as The Bryce Report in which he described German atrocities in Belgium.
 The report was published in 1915 and was damning of German behaviour against civilians.
 Bryce's account was confirmed by Vernon Lyman Kellogg, the Director of the American Commission for Relief in Belgium, who told the New York Times that the German military had enslaved hundreds of thousands of Belgian workers, and abused and maimed many of them in the process.

 Bryce strongly condemned the Armenian genocide in the Ottoman Empire mainly in 1915.
 Bryce was the first person to speak on the subject in the House of Lords, in July 1915.
 Later, with the assistance of the historian Arnold J. Toynbee, he produced a documentary record of the massacres that was published as a Blue Book by the British government in 1916.
 In 1921 Bryce wrote that the Armenian genocide had also claimed half of the population of the Assyrians in the Ottoman Empire and that similar cruelties had been perpetrated upon them.

 Beliefs

 According to Moton Keller: Bryce believed in Liberalism, the classic 19th century Liberalism of John Bright and William Gladstone, of free trade, free speech and press, personal liberty, and responsible leadership.
 This notably genial gregarious man had his hates, chief among them illiberal regimes: the Turkish oppressors of Bulgars and Armenians, and, later the Kaiser's Reich in World War I.

-Bryce had a distrust of current democratic practices seen as late as his Modern Democracy (1921).
-On the other hand he was a leader in promoting international organizations.
+Bryce had a distrust of current democratic practices seen as late as his Modern Democracy (1921), which was a comparative study of a certain number of popular governments in their actual working.
+On the other hand, he was a leader in promoting international organizations.
 During the last years of his life Bryce served as a judge at the International Court in The Hague, and promoted the establishment of the League of Nations.